dtudk/pythonsupport-page/docs/internal/exercises.rst

 Always ask if they want more information, before recommending best practices for something they do not really care for.

+And if it seems to you that they only want a working installation, the opt in to aid with minimal side steps.

 Discord
 ^^^^^^^

-Our Discord channels can be found `here <ps-discord-general_>`.
+Our Discord channels can be found `here <ps-discord-general_>`_.
 Once you have joined, ping ``@nicpa`` and ask for supporter role.

-We have a separate category where the students (and others) cannot see anything.
+We have a separate category (``support-internal``) where the students (and others) cannot see anything.
 Here you can share experiences, or consult your colleagues.

 If we need additional channels, we discuss it there!